Chealer/ckanext-categroupy/README.rst

 ..
 Plugin to rename dataset groups

 This plugin works around CKAN issue `Calling dataset groups "groups" (rather than e.g. "categories") is unclear/confusing (terminology) <https://github.com/ckan/ckan/issues/5331>`_.
+CKAN 3 is scheduled to provide `a cleaner solution <https://github.com/ckan/ckan/pull/5337>`_.

 So far, this only allows renaming to "categories".